eserlxl/vglog-filter/doc/TAG_MANAGEMENT.md

 ### Integration with LOC-Based Delta System

-1.  **Understand Delta Calculations**: Be aware of how the LOC-based delta system affects version increments.
+1.  **Understand Delta Calculations**: Be aware of how the LOC-based delta system with mathematical bonus calculations affects version increments.
 2.  **Monitor Rollovers**: Watch for patch and minor version rollovers in the versioning system.
 3.  **Configuration Management**: Use the YAML configuration system for consistent versioning behavior.
-4.  **Predictable Progression**: The system ensures predictable tag progression with calculated increments.
+4.  **Predictable Progression**: The system ensures predictable tag progression with calculated increments based on 7 bonus categories.
+5.  **Mathematical Thresholds**: Understand the pure mathematical thresholds (major: 8+, minor: 4+, patch: 0+) that determine version bump types.

 ### Quality Assurance